 Takeaway: Your environment is a powerful shaping force.
 Make long term investments. ⏳

-2016 was my first ever bridge year.26)Formerly known as ‘gap’ year.
-If you think about it, the term ‘bridge’, way better.
+2016 was my first ever bridge year.
 I started off with a simple idea, explore the power of habits, the subroutines we run in our daily loops.
 In my life, I could already point to two habits (running, yoga) that each, at different points in my life, resulted in step function changes in physical and emotional fitness, greatly increasing wellbeing.
 I wanted to try a third: meditation.
-I’ve also long believed in emergence, 27)For a classic example, life as studied in biology is an emergent property of chemistry.
-See Wikipedia: Emergence. and was interested to see what other effects might arise.
+I’ve also long believed in emergence, and was interested to see what other effects might arise.

 The results were wild.
 While each experiment was interesting on its own, it was the unintended, and often unexpected consequences, that I now look back and appreciate the most.
-In this year alone, I kicked a thrice daily habit of drinking coffee, a nightly habit of making myself a cocktail (or two), stopped biting my fingernails28)As a former fingernail biter, let me try to explain.
-You have no idea why you’re doing this, you can’t help yourself.
-And it’s saving you some minuscule amount of time.
-Perhaps it’s okay., solved long plaguing issues with my weak arches and in constantly in pain back, learned to enter deep sleep while awake, and experienced life as a polyphasic sleeper.
+In this year alone, I kicked a thrice daily habit of drinking coffee, a nightly habit of making myself a cocktail (or two), stopped biting my fingernails, solved long plaguing issues with my weak arches and in constantly in pain back, learned to enter deep sleep while awake, and experienced life as a polyphasic sleeper.
 These are all things, that had I pursued directly, from a top down approach, would have required a lot more will power.
 It also wouldn’t have been nearly as fun.

 I couldn’t help but become fascinated with the mind body connection.
-There was a saying in Ancient Greece – “Νοῦς ὑγιὴς ἐν σώματι ὑγιεῖ” (healthy mind in a healthy body) – that formed the basis of the Athletic Ideal and permeated culture.29)Olympic Athletic Ideal, A Healthy Mind In a Healthy Body.
+There was a saying in Ancient Greece – “Νοῦς ὑγιὴς ἐν σώματι ὑγιεῖ” (healthy mind in a healthy body) – that formed the basis of the Athletic Ideal and permeated culture.
 Their contributions to modern day society, and statues, certainly attest to both.
 Perhaps this wasn’t a coincidence.
 It also begs the question, what other wisdom has been lost across the ages.
-30)How Walking in Nature Changes the Brain, Why One Neuroscientist Started Blasting His Core.

 A strange feeling of being at the right place, at the right time, also emerged.
 From improved parking karma, to being ushered into a media-only event at Standing Rock, to the baby blue expedition-ready, diesel, 4×4 Westfalia of my dreams, waiting for me on craigslist, the very first day I browsed.
 Something certainly feels improved.
 It’s become a fun game.
 Go through life, expend the least amount of effort, effect change.